Strategic Capital Improvement Program (CIP) Planning

 If I could add to that, working on I/I ahead of a potential wastewater treatment plant project is also an enormous amount of savings.
 Those treatment plant projects, when they come about, they don’t have much time for you to figure that out and address that at the time.
 If you can stay up on that as you’re going forward, then you’re going to probably save yourself money in the long run.

-What I’m hearing from all of you, which is really great, was that if you think about maintenance on an annual term maybe the line items across your Capital Improvement Plan in year one, year two, three, four, five, and on up is X many dollars every year.
+What I’m hearing from all of you, which is great, was that if you think about maintenance on an annual term, maybe the line items across your Capital Improvement Plan in year one, year two, three, four, five, and on up is X many dollars every year.
 Like maybe a thousand dollars to $10,000 every year for certain maintenance items, instead of seeing at year five or year 10, a million dollars.
-That’s a huge difference in how much money you’re actually investing if you can do some sort of a regular maintenance plan and then a long-term plan.
+That’s a huge difference in how much money you’re investing if you can do some sort of a regular maintenance plan and then a long-term plan.
 Can somebody talk to me about getting a lot of these people to the table from different departments?
 How maybe they can coordinate obvious maintenance needs replacement needs between different departments, and how that would go together?

 Coordinating & Communicating with a Variety of Stakeholders

 Nate Carhoff (16:55)

 Lindsay, a lot of our clients are smaller communities where there isn’t a whole lot of people involved.
 You’ve got the public works director and a street superintendent, maybe the police chief and city administrator.
 So it’s only a handful of folks that you need to bring to the table.
 Sometimes it’s just a matter of setting the meeting and forcing them to be there.
 During these times, it’s video conference or Zoom meeting or whatever, but still just getting the conversation started.